nitesh4146/lanefollowing/README.md

 * To build ROS2 packages go back to the root lanefollowing directory and build ros:
 `docker-compose up build_ros`

-* Collect Data using
-`docker-compose up collect`
+* Collect Data (The data will be recorded in bumblebee/data directory) `docker-compose up collect`

+* Move the data into corresponding maps direcotry before training

+* Train your model

-* Drive using trained model
+* Drive using trained model (trained model must be stored in bumblebe/model directory)
 `docker-compose up drive`